Mountain Goats

 The talent is indisputable.
 Give him a producer and he will become a star.

-Tallahassee (4AD, 2003), a concept album about a couple and their disintegrating relationship, is orchestrated with the help of multi-instrumentalist Peter Hughes and played by a real band.
+Tallahassee (4AD, 2003), a concept album about a couple and their disintegrating relationship, where the saga begun with Alpha Incipiens culminates, is orchestrated with the help of multi-instrumentalist Peter Hughes and played by a real band.
 This when all but hung up the boombox whose lo-fi sound had characterized the previous albums.
-While Darnielle still serves old-fashioned folk vignettes (Tallahassee, International Small Arms Traffic Blues) and bluesy dirges (The House That Dripped Blood), a more assertive style (First Few Desperate Hours) sometimes pulsing like a Velvet Underground boogie (Southwood Plantation Road, See America Right), a deeper melodic content Alpha Rats Nest), and lightly psychedelic touches (Game Shows Touch Our Lives, Old College Try, with echoes of Bob Dylans' Blonde On Blonde) make it a much more accomplished collection than the previous one.
+While Darnielle still serves old-fashioned folk vignettes (Tallahassee, International Small Arms Traffic Blues) and bluesy dirges (The House That Dripped Blood), a more assertive style (First Few Desperate Hours) sometimes pulsing like a Velvet Underground boogie (Southwood Plantation Road, See America Right), a deeper melodic content (Alpha Rats Nest), and lightly psychedelic touches (Game Shows Touch Our Lives, Old College Try, with echoes of Bob Dylans' Blonde On Blonde) make it a much more accomplished collection than the previous one.
 The epic pessimism of No Children and the virulent roots-rock of Oceanographer's Choice recall Warren Zevon.
 Darnielle has finally topped his debut.

 Now that Darnielle has disposed with any youthful inhibition, Mountain Goats albums sound like proclaims of hard-fought self-determination.
 Alas, We Shall All Be Healed (4AD, 2004) is also unusually un-musical: Darnielle shouts rather than sing, and the band provides a generic loud-rock accompaniment.
 There seems to be precious little integration and coherence (and inventiveness) in the playing.
 Several punkish sermons recall the Mekons or Billy Bragg.
 The Quito is perhaps the best of this emphatic batch.
 But it is telling that the most dramatic moment, Mole, relies on simple declamation and sparse, psychological accompaniment; and another highlight is the bard of Slow West Vultures, who displays the calm existential pensiveness of a Paul Simon.
 Also more successful is the closing tragicomic ode, Triumph of Pigs That Ran Straightaway Into The Water, that shifts to a sardonic tone.
 Despite a few major additions to his canon, Darnielle may have invested too much on the lyrics, and forgotten that there is a difference between journalism and music.

 The autobiographical concept The Sunset Tree (4AD, 2005) is a much more sincere and heartfelt work than its predecessor.
 The touching arrangements (particularly Erik Friedlander's cello) are never overbearing, the pace is solemn without being pompous, the melodies are simple without being trivial.
-The cozy, homey touch is reminiscent of Tallahassee, and songs such as You Or Your Memory, Dance Music and This Year (one of the catchiest) and closer Pale Green Things find their space in this habitat without much struggling.
-Despite the deeply affecting stories that he relates, traumas doe not exist in these songs.
-What emanates from them is, instead, almost a sense of peace, quiet and balance.
-This is an album about "leaving behind" teenagehood, not about it.
+The driving piano-driven This Year and Dance Music are reminiscent of Don McLean's American Pie.
+The theatrical cello-enhanced Dilaudid and the martial violin-tinged Lion's Teeth sound like arias of a Broadway musical.
+Magpie evokes both medieval dances and operatic folk.
+But the peak of the collaboration between songwriter and arranger are the spectral Dinu Lipatti's Bones and the almost psychedeic Love Love Love, two of the most atmospheric creations of Darnielle's career.
+The cozy, homey tone of You Or Your Memory and the stately tone of Hast Thou Considered The Tetrapod do not struggle to coexist.
+The album ends on a somber tone with subdued narratives like Song For Dennis Brown and Pale Green Things.
+Despite the deeply affecting stories that he relates, traumas do not populate these songs.
+What emanates from them is, instead, almost a sense of achieving inner peace.

 The EP Babylon Springs (4AD, 2006) contains Sometimes I Still Feel The Bruise.